References

 I. Philosophical Foundations

-Arendt, Hannah, and Jerome Kohn.
-The Promise of Politics.
-Schocken Books, 2007, p.
-203: “In the last analysis, the human world is always the product of man’s amor mundi, a human artifice whose potential immortality is always subject to the mortality of those who build it and the natality of those who come to live in it.
+Hannah Arendt, The Promise of Politics, ed.
+Jerome Kohn (New York: Schocken Books, 2007), 203: “In the last analysis, the human world is always the product of man’s amor mundi, a human artifice whose potential immortality is always subject to the mortality of those who build it and the natality of those who come to live in it.
 What Hamlet said is always true: ‘The time is out of joint; O cursed spite / That ever I was born to set it right!’”

-Arendt, Hannah.
-The Human Condition: Second Edition.
-University of Chicago Press, 1998, p.
-7: “Action, the only activity that goes on directly between me without the intermediary of things or matter, corresponds to the human condition of plurality, to the fact that men, not Man, live on the earth and inhabit the world.”
+Hannah Arendt, The Human Condition, 2nd ed.
+(Chicago: University of Chicago Press, 1998), 7: “Action, the only activity that goes on directly between me without the intermediary of things or matter, corresponds to the human condition of plurality, to the fact that men, not Man, live on the earth and inhabit the world.”

-The Dhammayut Order in the United States of America.
-“Five Subjects for Frequent Recollection,” A Chanting Guide: Pāli Passages with English Translations, p.
-25. See online: https://www.dhammatalks.org/books/ChantingGuide/Section0007.html
+The Dhammayut Order in the United States of America, “Five Subjects for Frequent Recollection,” in A Chanting Guide: Pāli Passages with English Translations (Valley Center, CA: Metta Forest Monastery, n.d.), 25, accessed [Date of Access], https://www.dhammatalks.org/books/ChantingGuide/Section0007.html.

-Nassim Nicholas Taleb.
-Antifragile: Things That Gain from Disorder.
-Reprint edition, Random House Publishing Group, 2014, 3-4, 32.
+Nassim Nicholas Taleb, Antifragile: Things That Gain from Disorder, reprint ed.
+(New York: Random House Publishing Group, 2014), 3–4, 32.

 II.
 The Principles Behind Keeping Principles

-Bernard Williams.
-“Ethical Consistency,” Problems of the Self.
-Cambridge University Press, 1973.
-See Williams’ example from Aeschylus’ Agamemnon: “Agamemnon at Aulis may have said 'May it be well', but he is neither convinced nor convincing.
+Bernard Williams, “Ethical Consistency,” in Problems of the Self: Philosophical Papers 1956–1972 (Cambridge: Cambridge University Press, 1973), 173.
+Williams uses the example of Agamemnon to illustrate a tragic dilemma: “Agamemnon at Aulis may have said ‘May it be well’, but he is neither convinced nor convincing.
 The agonies that a man will experience after acting in full consciousness of such a situation are not to be traced to a persistent doubt that he may not have chosen the better thing; but, for instance, to a clear conviction that he has not done the better thing because there was no better thing to be done.
-It may, on the other hand, even be the case that by some not utterly irrational criteria of 'the better thing', he is convinced that he did the better thing: rational men no doubt pointed out to Agamemnon his responsibilities as a commander, the many people involved, the considerations of honour, and so forth.
+It may, on the other hand, even be the case that by some not utterly irrational criteria of ‘the better thing’, he is convinced that he did the better thing: rational men no doubt pointed out to Agamemnon his responsibilities as a commander, the many people involved, the considerations of honour, and so forth.
 If he accepted all this, and acted accordingly: it would seem a glib moralist who said, as some sort of criticism, that he must be irrational to lie awake at night, having killed his daughter.
 And he lies awake, not because of a doubt, but because of a certainty.
 Some may say that the mythology of Agamemnon and his choice is nothing to us, because we do not move in a world in which irrational gods order men to kill their own children.
-But there is no need of irrational gods, to give rise to tragic situations,” p.
-173.
+But there is no need of irrational gods, to give rise to tragic situations.”

-For perspectives on the laws of physics in this context, see: Richard Feynman.
-The Feyman Lectures on Physics.
-The New Millenium Edition.
-Vol. 1: Mainly Mechanics, Radiation, and Heat.
-California Institute of Technology, 2010, p.
-1-2: “We said that the laws of nature are approximate: that we first find the “wrong” ones, and then we find the “right” ones.
-Now, how can an experiment be “wrong”?
+For perspectives on the laws of physics in this context, see Richard P. Feynman, Robert B. Leighton, and Matthew Sands, The Feynman Lectures on Physics, The New Millennium Edition, vol. 1, Mainly Mechanics, Radiation, and Heat (Pasadena, CA: California Institute of Technology, 2010), 1–2: “We said that the laws of nature are approximate: that we first find the ‘wrong’ ones, and then we find the ‘right’ ones.
+Now, how can an experiment be ‘wrong’?
 First, in a trivial way: if something is wrong with the apparatus that you did not notice.
 But these things are easily fixed, and checked back and forth.
 So without snatching at such minor things, how can the results of an experiment be wrong?
 Only by being inaccurate.
 For example, the mass of an object never seems to change: a spinning top has the same weight as a still one.
-So a “law” was invented: mass is constant, independent of speed.
-That “law” is now found to be incorrect.
+So a ‘law’ was invented: mass is constant, independent of speed.
+That ‘law’ is now found to be incorrect.
 Mass is found to increase with velocity, but appreciable increases require velocities near that of light.
 A true law is: if an object moves with a speed of less than one hundred miles a second the mass is constant to within one part in a million.
 In some such approximate form this is a correct law.
 So in practice one might think that the new law makes no significant difference.
 Well, yes and no. For ordinary speeds we can certainly forget it and use the simple constant-mass law as a good approximation.
 But for high speeds we are wrong, and the higher the speed, the more wrong we are.
 Finally, and most interesting, philosophically we are completely wrong with the approximate law.
 Our entire picture of the world has to be altered even though the mass changes only by a little bit.
 This is a very peculiar thing about the philosophy, or the ideas, behind the laws.
 Even a very small effect sometimes requires profound changes in our ideas.”

 III.
 Human Cognition, Intelligence, and Rationality